Deposition Videographers in Fort Worth, TX

 How many deposition videographers are in Fort Worth?

-There are currently 1 deposition videography providers listed in Fort Worth, TX on DepoHire.
+There are currently 1 deposition videographers listed in Fort Worth, TX on DepoHire.

 What does "Sponsored" mean on a listing?